Sagwitch: Family

-Church Service
+Church service

-In 1873, Sagwitch was baptized and confirmed a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) by George Washington Hill.
+In 1873, Sagwitch was baptized and confirmed as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) by George Washington Hill.
 The rest of Sagwitch's band, totalling about 100 people, were also baptized into the LDS Church.
-Sagwitch went on to receive the priesthood and was ordained to the office of an Elder.
-Later on in 1875, Sagwitch and his wife were sealed for time and all eternity in the Endowment House, an ordinance performed by Wilford Woodruff.
+Sagwitch went on to receive priesthood and was ordained to the office of an Elder.
+Later on, in 1875, Sagwitch and his wife were sealed for time and all eternity in the Endowment House, an ordinance performed by Wilford Woodruff.
 Frank became one of the first Native Americans to serve as a missionary for the LDS Church.
 Sagwitch's grandson Moroni Timbimboo was the first Native American to serve as a bishop in the church.
-Sagwitch and his family also contributed large amounts of labor towards the building of the Logan Utah Temple.
-In 1880, Sagwitch and his band settled Washakie, Utah.
+Sagwitch and his family also contributed labor towards the building of the Logan Utah Temple.
+In 1880, Sagwitch and his band settled in Washakie, Utah.
 They operated a small church farm there.
-Today Washakie is a ghost town, left desolate and uninhabited.
+Today Washakie is a ghost town.

 Camp Sagwitch

-Chief Sagwitch and his small band of Shoshone Indians were constantly moving around Cache Valley to find resources.
-The tribe often liked to camp in a small saddle near Paradise Utah.
+Chief Sagwitch and his band of Shoshone Indians were constantly moving around Cache Valley to find resources.
+The tribe often camped in a small saddle near Paradise Utah.
 Chief Timbimboo’s band was seen frequenting this area so often that the local settlers began to call it “Sagwitch basin”.
 Sagwitch basin is in the Southern most part of Cache Valley located near what is today, Porcupine Reservoir.

 The naming of Sagwitch Basin was popular amongst locals in the small communities of Paradise and Avon.
 Boy Scouts, church groups, historians and an assortment of other people have made a tradition of hiking the steep mountainside to camp overnight where Sagwitch and his people once found refuge.
 One local group of performers has even adopted the name and brandished it as part of their identity.
 The Sagwitch Basin Boys, made up of three friends and a daddy daughter duo, can be found performing western ballads and folk songs at the annual Mountain Man Rendezvous in Cache Valley.

 Regular rendezvous and fur-trading posts became an important part of life for both early settlers and native Americans alike.
 Semi-nomadic tribes like the Northwestern Shoshone relied heavily on rendezvous for renewed supplies during difficult times.
 Guns, ammunition, horses, metals, and many other valuables were accessible at events like The Rocky Mountain Rendezvous.
 Each spring, citizens of Cache Valley and outsiders alike come from far and wide to experience moments like those had by fur traders and the Shoshone Indians.

 A biography of Sagwitch by Scott R. Christensen entitled Sagwitch: Shoshone Chieftain, Mormon Elder, 1822-1887 was published by Utah State University Press in 1999.